TritonDataCenter/rfd/rfd/0078/README.md

 3. all fields included in the search filter have usable indexes

-the moray client will receive a metadata record as the first record of the response, even though it does not know how to handle it, and will forward it as a data record to the user.
+The moray client would receive a metadata record as the first record of the response, even though it does not know how to handle it, and would forward it as a data record to the user.

-In this case, the user of the old moray client would need to handle the metadata record explicitly.
+In this case, the user of the old moray client would need to handle the metadata record explicitly, which is not desirable.

+In order to work around that problem, a new internal property named `internalOpts` for the `options` parameter of `findObjects` requests will be handled by the moray server.

+Metadata records will be sent by a moray server implementing this RFD _only_ if this property is set to `{sendHandledOptions: true}`.
+Moray clients implementing this RFD will set this value.

+Users of old moray clients would need to pass `{internalOpts:
+{sendHandledOptions: true}}` to `findObjects` requests when connected to new moray servers in order for the request to error with an internal error, which is not considered a valid use case.

 ### Forward compatibility